 A lot of these projects appear to be taking shape in the form of wearables to collect rich health data that could well prove life changing if they deliver what they promise.
 We've taken a look at what Verily is working on, the progress that is being made and try to figure out when we might see them.

 We always thought Google (now Alphabet) would make a smartwatch, we just didn't anticipate that the first would be one geared for health tracking.
 This one isn't available for anyone to own like an Apple Watch or a Wear watch.
 Instead it's designed to be used in observational studies being conducted by Verily's partners.
 That includes the Personalized Parkinson's Project well as partnering with the Michael J Fox Foundation to explore and identify patterns in the progression of Parkinson's disease.
 The Study Watch is also being used a Baseline study, that aims to explore transitions between health and disease.

-The physiological and environmental sensors are capable of monitoring heart rate (via ECG), electrodermal activity and inertial movements.
+The physiological and environmental sensors are capable of monitoring heart rate via ECG which has now been given FDA clearance.
+It's also able to monitor electrodermal activity and inertial movements.
 This unlocks the ability to measure the relevant signals for the Watch to be of value for studies related to cardiovascular and movement disorders.

 The watch design was shaped with the help of users, researchers, and clinicians and features an E-Ink display that passively collects health data.
 Along with a powerful processor that supports real time algorithms displayed on the wearable.
 It also offers large internal storage to deal with the masses of data it can monitor and a week's worth of battery life to make it better equipped for longitudinal studies.

 Teaming up with diabetes experts